francesco-p/gpwho/README.md

 - A. You have to alter `main_regex` in `gpwho.py` file.
 In particular you can change the GPU id `r"\[1\] GeForce blabla...`.
 This tool has been developed for one GPU only but if you want to extend it to handle more than one GPUs make a pr!

 - Q. You are awesome, how can I help you getting more GPUs?
-- A. Thanks, if you feel that I'm particularly cool to you then just consider ["🍕 Buy lakj a slice of Pizza"](https://www.buymeacoffee.com/lakj)
+- A. Thanks, if you feel that I'm particularly cool to you then just consider ["🍕 Buy lakj a slice of Pizza"](https://www.buymeacoffee.com/lakj) I have enough of GPUs...